Tax loss harvesting can reduce your taxes.

 Software is ideally suited for this complex task.
 But automation, while necessary, is not sufficient.
 The problem can get so complex that basic tax loss harvesting algorithms may choose to keep new deposits and dividends in cash for the 30 days following a harvest, rather than tackle the challenge of always maintaining full exposure at the desired allocation.

-A best-in-class tax loss harvesting algorithm should be able maximize harvesting opportunities across a full range of volatility scenarios, without sacrificing the investor’s precisely tuned global asset allocation.
+An effective loss harvesting algorithm should be able to maximize harvesting opportunities across a full range of volatility scenarios, without sacrificing the investor’s precisely tuned global asset allocation.
 It should reinvest harvest proceeds into closely correlated alternate assets, all while handling unforeseen cash inflows from the investor without ever resorting to cash positions.
+It should also be able to monitor each tax lot individually, harvesting individual lots at the opportune time, which may depend on the volatility of the asset.
 And most of all, it should do everything to avoid leaving a taxpayer worse off.
 TLH+ was created because no available implementations solved all of these problems.

 Existing strategies and their limitations